IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## I/O group limitations

-I/O group configuration is only supported for use with IBM Storage Virtualize family storage systems.
+I/O group configuration is only supported for use with IBM Storage Virtualize® family storage systems.

 ## NVMe®/FC usage limitations

 As of this document's publication date, NVMe/FC is not supported for this release.{: restriction}

-For other limitations with your storage system, see the following section within your IBM Storage Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs/en/): **Configuring** > **Host attachment** > **NVMe over Fibre Channel host attachments** > **FC-NVMe limitations and SAN configuration guidelines**.
+For other limitations with your storage system, see the following section within your IBM Storage Virtualize® product documentation on [IBM Documentation](https://www.ibm.com/docs/en/): **Configuring** > **Host attachment** > **NVMe over Fibre Channel host attachments** > **FC-NVMe limitations and SAN configuration guidelines**.

 ## Policy-based replication limitations
-Policy-based replication is only supported for use with IBM Storage Virtualize family storage system versions 8.5.2 or higher.
-To see if your specific product is supported and for more information, see **What's new** > **Getting started with policy-based replication** within your IBM Storage Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs).
+Policy-based replication is only supported for use with IBM Storage Virtualize® family storage system versions 8.5.2 or higher.
+To see if your specific product is supported and for more information, see **What's new** > **Getting started with policy-based replication** within your IBM Storage Virtualize® product documentation on [IBM Documentation](https://www.ibm.com/docs).

 For other policy-based replication limitations with your storage system, see the Configuration Limits and Restrictions for your product software version.
 From the [IBM Support](https://www.ibm.com/mysupport) website, search for `Configuration Limits and Restrictions` and your product name.
 For example, `Configuration Limits and Restrictions IBM Storage FlashSystem 9500`.

 ## Snapshot function limitations

-- Snapshot function is only supported for use with IBM Storage Virtualize family storage system versions 8.5.1 or higher.
+- Snapshot function is only supported for use with IBM Storage Virtualize® family storage system versions 8.5.1 or higher.
 For more information, see **Product overview** > **Technical overview** > **Volume groups** > **Snapshot function** within your IBM Storage Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs).
 - In very rare cases, due to a race condition, a different snapshot than intended may be mistakenly deleted during a snapshot deletion.
 This occurs as no snapshot unique ID (UID) is present on the storage side.
 - Both source and target PVCs (in a source PVC to snapshot to target PVC scenario) must have the same space efficiency set within their storage classes.
 If the space efficiency is set differently, the target PVC creation fails.
 - A PVC target must have the same volume size as the source volume.